Helping Authors with Their Novel Synopsis

 The 3 most important things to remember about synopsis writing

-1. Your book won’t be rejected based on your synopsis
+1. A book won’t be rejected based on the synopsis

-It’s easy to get overwhelmed when writing your synopsis.
+It’s easy for authors to get overwhelmed when writing a synopsis.
 How on earth can you reduce the plot of a whole novel and all its nuances onto a page or two?
 In reality, you can’t – and agents know this.
-They won’t assess your novel’s potential based on your synopsis alone.
-They’ll look at your covering letter and sample pages, too, and if they see potential, they’ll ask to see your whole manuscript.
-What you submit to them essentially gives them a sense of your novel and writing skills.
+They won’t assess a novel’s potential based on the synopsis alone.
+They’ll look at the covering letter and sample pages, too, and if they see potential, they’ll ask to see the whole manuscript.
+What an author submits to them essentially gives them a sense of their novel and writing skills.

-Your synopsis shouldn’t be written in persuasive sales language, nor should it withhold any major plot points.
-Remember, you’re not writing a teaser to entice readers to buy your book; you’re writing an informative document that will be read by literary professionals.
-Don’t shy away from revealing your story’s juiciest moments!
+A synopsis shouldn’t be written in persuasive sales language, nor should it withhold any major plot points.
+Remember, it’s not a teaser to entice readers to buy the book; it’s an informative document that will be read by literary professionals.
+Authors shouldn’t shy away from revealing their story’s juiciest moments!

 3. A synopsis is not an outline

-Writing an outline is a useful way of looking at the bones of your plot, but a synopsis needs to demonstrate more than that.
-Your synopsis should elegantly show how your story works as a whole.
-Describing the events of your novel in the order in which they happen might not be the best way to do this.
-Your synopsis needs to also mirror the style of your book; an outline doesn’t.
-If your synopsis doesn’t follow the chronology of your novel, make sure it’s clear this is the case.
-Do what works best for your book.
+Writing an outline is a useful way of looking at the bones of a plot, but a synopsis needs to demonstrate more than that.
+A synopsis should elegantly show how the story works as a whole.
+Describing the events of the novel in the order in which they happen might not be the best way to do this.
+A synopsis needs to also mirror the style of the book; an outline doesn’t.
+If the synopsis doesn’t follow the chronology of the novel, it needs to be clear that this is the case.
+Authors should do what works best for their book.

 The synopsis [is important] because it tells me what the author thinks the book is about and how they see it.